 One of the things people miss most about their pre-pandemic lives is travel.
 Many feel there is just no way to resume traveling adventures while still keeping social distancing rules.
 Fortunately, this really isn’t true.
 The answer?
-Doing an RV rental in Michigan for traveling in 2022.
+Doing an RV rental in Michigan for traveling in 2023 and beyond.

 A study conducted in the Fall of 2020 by KOA noted that current campers predict to take their planned camping trip this year, and non-campers say they are now interested in camping due to the Coronavirus pandemic.
 Leisure travelers – including campers and non-campers – rank camping as the safest form of travel to resume once constraints are lifted.
 Plus, it’s a safe way to travel with a foldable power wheelchair on the board.